sodiumhalogenteam/setup-mac/README.md

 - \$`ssh-add`
   [resource for ^^^](http://stackoverflow.com/questions/10032461/git-keeps-asking-me-for-my-ssh-key-passphrase)

-## Setup VScode

-- install settings-sync extension
-- connect to gist to sync settings with team (Currently is Chance's gist)[https://gist.github.com/chancesmith/f44565a26d30815b3aa7fb740b1b713c]
-- you'll need to get a Github key from Chance if you need permissions to be able to update the VScode settings for the whole team
-- get font: [FiraCode](https://github.com/tonsky/FiraCode) (see **quick setup** above)
-- WIP >> get second font: [flottflott](http://www.1001fonts.com/flottflott-font.html)
-  - (guide)[https://medium.com/@zamamohammed/multiple-fonts-alternative-to-operator-mono-in-vscode-7745b52120a0] of fonts used && [fix](https://gist.github.com/nickytonline/8086319bf5836797ee3dea802a77000d) for latest version of VScode (See comments in gist)
-- open \$`nano ~/.zshrc` and add your preference of

 ```
 ## adds VScode to code alias
 alias c="code ."
 ```

 or (if vscode beta)

 ```
 ## adds VScode insider to code alias
 alias code="code-insiders"